TheNovacene/mnemonic-attendance/README.md

 🔒 Licensing & Funding
 Public front-end: CC BY-NC-SA 4.0

-Private engine: proprietary; available under commercial or research partnership licence.
+Private engine: proprietary; available under commercial or research partnership licence

+This separation enables open demonstration and funding partnerships while protecting The Novacene’s symbolic attendance engine as IP.

 🌿 Authors
 The Novacene Ltd
 Conceived and developed by Kirstin Stevens and Eve11
 © 2025 The Novacene Ltd. All rights reserved.